anagainaru/ReproducibilityInitiative/2020_sc/README.md

 Input: Container with past execution walltimes
 <br/>*Optionally*: container with typical memory footprint of the application.
 Each entry in the contaner is a tuple (ts_i, mf_i), where ts_i is a timestamp and mf_i is the maximum memory footprint for the timeinterval [ts_(i-1) to ts_i].

 By default the iSBatch software is assuming a typical HPC platform where an application pays a cost during submission in the form of wait time in the scheduler's queue before execution and in the form of the failed reservations when the walltime/memory are underestimated.
-Details on how isBatch is used for SLANT can be found in the next section.
+Details on how isBatch is used for SLANT can be found in the [Reproducability](Reproducability) section.

 # Execution details